Photo by Olivia Ross

-There is a page titled ‘Self-Publishers’ where I will be adding names of other self-publishers so we can develop a network where lacemakers can find sel-published books.
+There is a page titled ‘Self-Publishers’ where I will be adding names of other self-publishers so we can develop a network where lacemakers can find self-published books.
 Unfortunately I cannot find out how to add a tab for the page, any help would be greatly appreciated.

 I was born in Essex where I lived until 1990 when I moved to West Sussex, where I still live to-day with my husband.
 I have two children and four grand children.

 As an only child I was encouraged to develop an enquiring and independent mind.
 My parents were always ready to discuss any subject with me and taught me how to find answers to my questions.
-I qualified from college as a maths and science teacher, and taught ages 11 to 18 years at St Edwards C of E comprehensive school from 1963 – 1967, when I left to have the first of my two children.
+I qualified as a maths and science teacher specialising in physics and taught ages 11 to 18 years at St Edwards C of E Comprehensive school from 1963 – 1967, when I left to have the first of my two children.

 A girls hobby book, which I purchased in a street market contained a section on lace making.
 This was to change my life.
 By 1973 I had taught myself enough about the subject to start teaching lace making for the Essex Handicraft Association and I progressed in leaps and bounds.
 As well as running my own lace making classes, I have also taught for several adult education centres, including Eastbourne College of Arts and Technology, Chelmsford Adult Education Authority and also for West Dean and Knuston Hall Residential Colleges.
 I also taught two classes of of the City and Guilds Lace Making Pilot Scheme.

 I have demonstrated lace making and exhibited my lace in the USA, Tenerife, France and Northern Ireland as well as here.and taught courses at the USA and Australian Conventions, I was a section winner in the Lace Guild International Exhibition in 1995 and won the medal at the Sansepulcro International Exhibition 1996.